 - Priority consideration will be given to students who have completed a sequence of preparatory college-level courses with a grade of B or better in three (3) attempts or less.

-- If accepted into the program, the student will be responsible for obtaining and paying for a physical exam, malpractice insurance, and a criminal background check.
+- If accepted into the program, the student will be responsible for obtaining and paying for a physical exam, malpractice insurance, a criminal background check, and drug screen.

 Graduates will be able to:

 - Provide patient-centered care promoting therapeutic relationships, caring behaviors, and self-determination across the lifespan for diverse populations.